The Task Force on Climate-Related Financial Disclosures (TCFD)

 For example, 18 months ago, the UK’s Financial Conduct Authority (FCA), which regulates the financial services industry in the UK, brought out rules that made it mandatory for listed companies, regulated asset managers, banks, and insurers to report on the TCFD explicitly.
 This change shows that the momentum towards mandatory TCFD reporting is gaining speed and will likely continue.

-The 4 Pillars of TCFD: A Guide for Organizations to Build a Sustainable Future.
+The 4 Pillars of TCFD: A Guide for Organisations to Build a Sustainable Future.

-The TCFD has developed a framework of four pillars to help organizations disclose climate-related information.
+The TCFD has developed a framework of four pillars to help organisations disclose climate-related information.
 These pillars are:

 Governance: The entity must disclose its board’s oversight and management’s role in assessing and managing climate-related risks and opportunities.